UPDATED

 "The use of EIFS is regulated by the

-by code agencies for a specific product.
-The ER's
+issued by code agencies for a specific product.
+The ER's go into

 can be downloaded from